Portland, Oregon: Free speech and public nudity

 Strong free speech protections of the Oregon Constitution upheld by the Oregon Supreme Court in State v.
 Henry, specifically found that full nudity and lap dances in strip clubs are protected speech.
 Portland has the highest number of strip clubs per-capita in a city in the United States, and Oregon ranks as the highest state for per-capita strip clubs.

 In November 2008, a Multnomah County judge dismissed charges against a nude bicyclist arrested on June 26, 2008.
 The judge stated that the city's annual World Naked Bike Ride – held each year in June since 2004 – has created a "well-established tradition" in Portland where cyclists may ride naked as a form of protest against cars and fossil fuel dependence.
 The defendant was not riding in the official World Naked Bike Ride at the time of his arrest as it had occurred 12 days earlier that year, on June 14.

 Public art

 The city of Portland has over 400 pieces of permanently sited public art.
 One of the oldest pieces of public art in the city is Skidmore Fountain, which was completed in 1888.
 Most pieces are maintained by the Regional Arts & Culture Council, an organization that is partially funded by the city government.
 Several outdoor statues, sculptures, and monuments were removed or vandalized following the 2020 George Floyd protests.
 A percent for art ordinance was passed by Portland's city council in 1980 to allocate funding for public artwork in the capital budgets of major city projects.
+Portland is also known for having horse rings and for the sidewalk display project PDX Sidewalk Joy.